tobiasgerstenberg/homepage/Readme.md

 #### Add your picture

-- Make sure that the image is not too large.
+- Make sure that the image is not too large (ideally smaller than 1mb).
 - Ideally, it should be square.
 - Name the picture `firstname_lastname.jpg` and put it into `static/img/members/`.